 In 2016, I became part of the pilot programme for the Pet Professional Guilds Pet Dog Ambassador programme.
 Ultimately I saw more value in this evaluation than in the CGC, because it puts responsibility on both the handler AND the dog.
 I immediately applied to become an instructor and assessor and passed.
-Classes are planned in the next couple of months
+Classes are planned starting up soon.

 After speaking to a troop of boy scouts about dog training, I realized that I would like to reach more children and thus became a licensed “Be A Tree Program” presenter, which teaches children about dog safety and how to prevent dog bites.

 My two dogs Moritz and Sierra are both Canine Good Citizens and were recently featured on "Dog Talk".
 My menagerie is completed by cat Cedric, one of a sibling pair of three whose feral mother was smart enough to give birth to the kittens at the puppy mill shelter (see above) and who were subsequently adopted by me and my sister.

 House of Dog Training

 Famous Austrian animal behaviorist Konrad Lorenz inspired me to want to understand animals better and to constantly search for ways to help animals and their owners.
 My winding road started in 2001 and leads from volunteering at Best Friends Animal Sanctuary in Utah numerous times, to attending a 5 day long intensive workshop there on “How to start your Own Animal Sanctuary”.
 This experience would later become crucial when I had an integral part of helping found Lucky Dog Rescue in July of 2010 where I was the Vice President and Secretary of LDR for almost 5 years.

 Copyright House of Dog Training 2014.
 All Rights Reserved.